Processing math: 0%

 • Fit an MLM to each simulated data

-• Power Proportion of times p<α
+• Power \approx Proportion of times p < \alpha

 See sample R code for using simr